AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/design-page-layout.md

 Each of these field categories contain different variations in which the field information can be inserted.
 For example, a Date field can have different variations such as `YYYY-MM-DD`, `MM/DD/YY`, `MM/DD/YYYY` and so on.
 Similarly, Page Number can have variations in the form of roman, decimal, or even locale-specific formats such as _Arabic_, _Devanagari_, _Hebrew_, and more.

 In addition to the predefined fields, you can also add metadata information as variables or fields in your page layout.
-This metadata is stored in your source DITA map content,  or it can be picked from the DITA **Map file properties** or the **Topic file properties** and easily inserted into your page layout.
+This metadata is stored in your source DITA **Map content**,  or it can be picked from the DITA **Map file properties** or the **Topic file properties** and easily inserted into your page layout.

-* DITA map content is the metadata that you have defined in the `<topicmeta>` element.
+* **Map content** is the metadata that you have defined in the `<topicmeta>` element of the DITA map.
 * **Map file properties** define the asset metadata, which you can access from the **Properties** page of a DITA map.
 * **Topic file properties** define the asset metadata, which you can access  from the **Properties** page of a Topic.